alexandreruoso/tinder-test/README.md

 # Tinder-Like Swiping Prototype (React Test Assignment)

-This project is a React implementation of a Tinder-like user interface for liking or disliking profiles.
-It was created as a test assignment for a React developer position.
+This project is a fully-tested, production-ready prototype of a Tinder-like swiping application.
+It is built with React, TypeScript, Vite, and Material-UI.

-The application is built with React, TypeScript, and Vite, uses Material-UI for its component library, and is fully tested with Vitest and React Testing Library to ensure 100% test coverage.
+It features a complete local development environment using Mock Service Worker (MSW), comprehensive unit tests with 100% coverage via Vitest, and end-to-end tests with Playwright.

 ## Features

+- Modern Tech Stack: React, TypeScript, Vite, and MUI.
+- Mocked API: Uses Mock Service Worker (MSW) for a stable and predictable development experience without a live backend.
+- Fully Tested:
+    - 100% Unit Test Coverage with Vitest & React Testing Library.
+- Component Library: All UI components are documented and viewable in Storybook.
+- Production Ready: Includes a Dockerfile for building a lightweight, production-ready
+- Nginx container.
 - View user profiles one by one.
 - "Like" or "Dislike" a profile.
 - Receive a "match" notification for mutual likes.